 However, his joy of having full power was not long.
 On January 1, 69 CE the legions on the Rhine refused to take the oath of Galbie, and on January 15 Galba fell victim to a plot prepared by his current ally Otho, a pretorian prefect who the praetorian support became the new emperor.
 Galba was murdered in the Roman Forum, and Otho with the help of “bribed” praetorians forced the Senate to proclaim him emperor.

 However, two weeks before the assassination of Otho, on January 2, legions in Germania proclaimed emperor Vitellius, who was now moving with his troops against the new emperor.
 Vitellius’s army consisted of several legions.
-Originally, Otho’s head appeared to share power between the two leaders.
+Originally, Otho’s head appeared to share power with the two leaders.
 However, he finally decided to face the rival.
 Otho could count on legions from Dalmatia, Pannonia and Mysia, the Praetorian Guard and the fleet.
 After entering Italy, Vitellius divided his army, separating a unit under the command of Caecina who marched on Rome.

 On March 14, 69 CE Otho set out from Rome, headed by 25,000 legionaries, to secure Liguria.
 In the meantime, at the end of March, Caecina’s troops approached Placb, where there were imperial forces commanded by Titus Vestricius Spurinna.
-The attacks of Caecina’s forces, which had already been carried out on the first day, crashed into a well-organized defense of the imperial forces, which inflicted heavy losses on the opponent.
+The attacks of Caecina’s forces, which had already been carried out on the first day, crashed into a well-organized defence of the imperial forces, which inflicted heavy losses on the opponent.
 With the morning dawn, Vitellius’s army repeated the assault on the city, digging under the walls and trying to blow up the gates.
 And this time the attack was repelled, and many soldiers were buried under boulders thrown from the walls.
 After this defeat, Caecina decided to abandon the siege of the city, heading for Cremona.

 Battle of Locus Castorum

 Caecina, upon hearing about the troops of General Valens approaching him, decided to speed up his actions by defeating the army of Marcus Salvius Otho.
 Meanwhile, the commander-in-chief changed in Otho’s camp.
 The head of infantry was – known from the campaign against Budyce – Gaius Suetonius Paulinus, while the commander of the ride was Marius Celsus.
-At a distance of 12 kilometers from Cremona in the region of Locus Castorum, Cecyna prepared an ambush by ordering the auxiliary troops to hide in the woods, while driving provoking the enemy to march instead of hiding the troops.
+At a distance of 12 kilometres from Cremona in the region of Locus Castorum, Cecyna prepared an ambush by ordering the auxiliary troops to hide in the woods, while driving provoking the enemy to march instead of hiding the troops.
 However, ambush plans were revealed to Paulinus and Celsus, who set up their army for battle.
 The battle was started by a fake attack by Cecyna, who did not lure the enemy into the ambush.
 Instead of pursuing the enemy, Paulinus’s army retreated, provoking Caecina’s remaining units to attack.
 As a result of the pursuit, these troops were surrounded by Paulinus, who did not send his infantry to completely destroy the enemy.
 This enabled Caecina’s troops to flee towards the forest, from where they launched another attack on the Praetorian detachment, which suffered significant losses.
 Then a decisive attack of Paulinus’s infantry occurred, which crashed the enemy, forcing him to flee.
 Fearful of introducing more of Cecyna’s troops, the victorious Paulinius ordered to stop the pursuit, thus losing the opportunity to destroy the enemy’s army.
 Thanks to this, Caecina’s troops could unite with the forces of general Valens, and their number increased to 60,000.

 Battle of Bedriacum

 After the victory at Locus Castorum, Marcus Salvius Otho decided to finally destroy the army of Alius Caecina and Fabius Walens.
 After consulting with his commanders, the emperor left his camp, heading back to the rear, entrusting the army command to his brother Salvius Titanis Otho.
 Soon in Otho’s army camp, there was a dispute between generals Paulinus and Celsius, and Licinius Proculus, who ordered to march towards Bedriacum (now Calvatone, near Cremona).
-At a distance of 6 kilometers from the city, Otho’s army camped.
+At a distance of 6 kilometres from the city, Otho’s army camped.
 Even further because at a distance of 20 km from the Otho camp, there was the Vitellius camp.

 Seeing the defeat of their troops, many Otho soldiers fled from the battlefield, while some returned to the camp.
 The battle ended after a few hours at dusk.
 Then Caecina and Walens gave a signal to retreat.
 Salvius and Otho’s generals fled south.
 Shaken by the defeat, Otho committed suicide, thrusting a dagger in his chest on April 25.
 The next day, the remains of Otho’s troops, led by General Gallus, surrendered their weapons, surrendering to the forces of Vitellius, who named himself Emperor of Rome.
 Vitellius in mid-July, after a slow and plundering march, solemnly entered Rome as an emperor.
-There, many executions were carried out on Otho centurions.
+There, many executions were carried out among Othon’s centurions.

 These shameful events encouraged the prefect of Egypt Tiberius Julius Alexander and Syrian governor Gaius Licinius Mucianus to put forward the candidacy of the suppression army commander in Judea – Vespasian.
 It was the prefect of Egypt who declared Vespasian the emperor, starting another civil war.
 The rulers of the surrounding countries also took the oath of Vespasian.